 To limit the spread of COVID-19, the Lake County Health Department (LCHD) and the Centers for Disease Control and Prevention recommend avoiding all non-essential travel at this time.

 The City of Highland Park urges residents returning from states experiencing widespread COVID-19 community transmission levels to self-quarantine for 14-days.
 This recommendation is consistent with guidance from the Lake County Health Department and follows related information from Chicago and most of Cook County.
 Travelers from all states, with the exception of: Alaska, Hawaii, Iowa, Maine, Michigan, Minnesota, Missouri, North Dakota, Oregon, Puerto Rico, the State of Washington and Wyoming are strongly encouraged to self-quarantine upon returning home.
-This is because the IDPH has designated most US states as higher risk for travelers.
+This is because the IDPH has designated all other US states as higher risk for travelers.
 Click here for IDPH's global travel guidance.

 The guidance from the City and LCHD does not constitute a ban on travel, although individuals are encouraged to avoid non-essential travel to affected states where possible.
 IDPH discourages non-essential travel as well, including to the three states currently designated to be at lower risk.
 Those who must travel should follow public health best practices such as wearing a face covering, regularly washing hands, and maintaining at least a six-foot distance from others.

 While in self-isolation, individuals should monitor for symptoms of COVID-19, including fever, fatigue, shortness of breath, cough, and/or loss of smell or taste.
 Symptoms may appear 2-14 days after exposure to the virus, but regardless of symptomatic presentation or known exposure to the virus, travelers should be tested for COVID-19.